Brian-Magnuson/nico/docs/design/lvalues.md

 - A pointer is not a possible lvalue; it is a value that holds a memory address.
   - Dereferencing a pointer can yield a possible lvalue if the pointer points to a valid memory location.
   - Therefore, some possible lvalues can contain expressions that are not lvalues.
-- A call expression is not a possible lvalue unless it returns a reference.
+- A referenced (whether from a variable or a function return) value is not a possible lvalue.
+  - The reference is to be implicitly dereferenced, making it a possible lvalue.
   - This cannot be determined until the call expression is type-checked.
   - Therefore, the parser cannot catch all lvalue errors; some must be caught during type checking.
 - All possible lvalues are expressions, and can therefore be used as rvalues.